jamadam/Marquee/readme.md

     $ ./myapp daemon
     Server available at http://127.0.0.1:3000.

-## COMMAND LINE API
+## COMMAND LINE INTERFACE

-In addition to Perl OOP framework, Marquee also provides command line API to serve current directory contents as a web pages, using [Mojo::Daemon].
+In addition to Perl OOP API, Marquee also provides command line interface to serve current directory contents as a web pages, using [Mojo::Daemon].
 This is useful for temporarily providing web pages without any Apache things.

 ## SYNOPSIS